Nadine2016/knative/iam.md

 ### How do I set IAM policies so that others can create a project in my account?

-In order to allow other users to manage Colgio properties, including creating properties, you must set the following access policies for those users.
+In order to allow other users to manage Coligo properties, including creating properties, you must set the following access policies for those users.

   * The user's **Platform role** must be set to Administrator.
 This policy applies to all resources of Coligo.
   * The user's **Service role**  must be set to Manager.
 This policy applies to all resources of Coligo.